Parallel vs Radial Magnetic Fields

 Radial Magnets vs Parallel Magnets

-Parallel magnetic fields are uniform as the magnetic field lines are always parallel and equidistant to one another.
 Radial magnetic fields produce a non-uniform radial field.
 In a radial magnetic field, the field lines are not parallel.

-Recall that `\tau = nIAB \sin \theta`.
+The type of magnetic field has a significant effect on the operation of a motor.
+Recall that torque of a motor is given by `\tau = nIAB \sin \theta`.
 As the coil rotates in a parallel field, the angle `\theta` between the area vector and the magnetic field lines will change.
-This causes the magnitude of torque to oscillate between a maximum and 0 N m in the form of a rectified sinusoid.
+This causes the magnitude of torque to oscillate between a maximum and zero in the form of an absolute value sinusoid.

 Previous section: Operation of a Simple DC Motor